Mission Beach, San Diego: Activities

 Mission Beach offers opportunities to participate in sunbathing, horseshoes, surfing, bicycling, skateboarding, Frisbee tossing, and other outdoor activities.
 A local skating club, "Skate This!," performs for free on weekends, executing trick skating and dancing on both rollerblades and traditional skates.
 It is a well known, popular location for engaging in sports, including beach volleyball and basketball, with courts available for both.

 There is a public recreation center on Santa Clara Place on the bay side of Mission Beach.
 At the south end of Belmont Park is the Wave House Athletic Club, a full-service beachside fitness center, complete with cardio equipment, weights, fitness classes, aquatic classes in the Plunge, and beach Bootcamps.

 Mission Beach includes Mariner's Point, the original site of the over-the-line softball-on-the-beach tournament.

 Thong bikinis are technically illegal on Mission Beach, but lifeguards and local police do not typically enforce the ban on such swimwear.
 The consumption of alcoholic beverages on the beach is illegal as of April 2008.
 Nudity is not allowed.

 Many beachgoers are local college and university students, but both tourists and permanent residents of the beach and other areas are also frequent visitors to the beach.
 Weekly and monthly rentals are available during the summer months.

-Bars and nightlife

-Mission Beach has many well-known bars.
-Most bars in the neighborhood are relaxed, beach-style gathering places.
-Some of the more popular venues are Guava Beach, The Sandbar Sports Grill, The Beachcomber, The Pennant in South Mission, The Coaster Saloon, Draft, and the Wave House.